shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Stop being difficult!
 Tell him your name!”
 Sui yelled.

-“Hey don’t scare it!”
+“Hey don’t scream at it!”
 Gra shut him down.
 “Come on deer, I know you can talk.”

 The deer hung its head.
 A spark flitted up its antler, and letters appeared on the ground in front of Gra.